 Nobody had any time to react, cars were swept away and many buildings were badly damaged.
 Thanks to the rescue operation involving helicopters, nobody died.
 However, there were millions of pounds worth of damage.

 Since the flood, the village has put in many safety measures against flooding.
 Today, Boscastle is a thriving tourist destination.
 But, a lot of the destruction the flood caused is still evident.
-You’ll notice on quite a few buildings, water level markings.
+You’ll notice water level markings on quite a few buildings.

 Boscastle – Picture Gallery